Please click here to download the admission document

-- Create a video/film or animation [that lasts no longer than 1 minute] about CULTURE and IMAGINATION.
+- Create a video/film or animation [that lasts no longer than 1 minute] about INDIVIDUAL and COMMUNITY.

-- Create 5-10 photographic images about CULTURE and IMAGINATION.
+- Create 5-10 photographic images about INDIVIDUAL and COMMUNITY.

-- Create a media piece [sound, interactive, or other] [that lasts no longer than 1 minute] about CULTURE and IMAGINATION.
+- Create a media piece [sound, interactive, or other] [that lasts no longer than 1 minute] about INDIVIDUAL and COMMUNITY.

-- Create a 3D object or space about CULTURE and IMAGINATION and submit 5 images [documentation or renderings].
+- Create a 3D object or space about INDIVIDUAL and COMMUNITY and submit 5 images [documentation or renderings].

 4. Visual Aptitude

 Please respond to all three questions according to the specified instructions:

 - Begin each creative response on a new sheet of A4 white paper measuring 29.7cm x 21cm.

 - Please submit the actual work, not its reproduction.

 Question 1: Observation Drawing

-Draw an object you observe in front of you.
-Pay attention to its shape, proportion, scale and shades.
+Choose an object to observe, draw this object while paying attention to its shape, proportion, scale and shades.
 You should not draw based on photographic reference i.e. copying from a photograph.

 Question 2: Imagination and Invention

-Use the shapes given below to express the idea of TENSION.
+Use the shapes given below to express the idea of MOTION.
 Make an interesting composition using these shapes.
 Make ONLY abstract responses [in other words, no cats, faces, or any recognizable objects].
 Shapes may be repeated.
 Pay attention to scale, contrast, composition and depth.

 Question 3: Visual Narrative

-Create a narrative using the theme “SURREAL”.
+Create a narrative using the theme “REDEMPTION”.
 Please illustrate this in a comic strip or storyboard of 6 to 9 images on one piece of paper.
 This sequence will show your ability to tell a story with visuals.